 Additional types of compensation may include hiring individuals to help with housework, loss of consortium, loss of society and companionship, pain and suffering, loss of enjoyment of life and other types of damages.

-In Rhode Island, the party or parties who were at fault for the accident are required to compensate accident victims for their losses.
-Many car accident cases involve one or more drivers who were at fault.
+In Rhode Island, the party or parties who were at fault are required to compensate accident victims for their losses.
 The negligence of non-drivers may have also played a role.
 For example, the manufacturer of a defective automotive part or the government agency that failed to repair a dangerous road condition may also be liable.
 Companies that employ negligent drivers – trucking companies, for example – may also be held responsible for accidents their employees cause.

-In many cases, it is critical to conduct an independent investigation into the accident to determine its true cause and which parties may be held responsible.
-The attorneys at Marasco & Nesselbush frequently work with investigators, accident reconstructionists and other experts to uncover what really happened in a crash and who should be held responsible for it.
+In many cases, it is critical to conduct an independent investigation to determine which parties may be held responsible.
+Marasco & Nesselbush frequently work with investigators, accident reconstructionists and other experts to uncover what really happened in a crash and who should be held responsible for it.

 Rhode Island law limits how long you have to file a lawsuit after an accident.
 This is known as a “statute of limitations.”
 The amount of time you have to file suit depends on the type of case you are involved in.
 For a car accident that causes personal injury, you have three years from the date of the accident to file a lawsuit under most circumstances.
 For fatal car accidents, the statute of limitations for a wrongful death claim is three years from the date of death under most circumstances.

-Although three years may seem like a long time, it is important to get started on an accident claim as soon as possible.
+Although three years may seem like a long time, it is important to get started on a claim as soon as possible.
 Important evidence and witnesses may become unavailable as time passes.
 Your attorneys need time to develop a strong legal claim for your right to recover compensation.
-The sooner you talk to an attorney, the better.
+The sooner you talk to us, the better.

-However, even if a significant amount of time has passed, you should not be deterred from discussing your case with a lawyer.
+However, even if a significant amount of time has passed, you should not be deterred from discussing your case with a legal professional.
 In some situations the statute of limitations may be extended, particularly in cases involving minors and disabled adults.

 Texting while driving is illegal for all drivers in Rhode Island.
-If the driver who hit you broke this law by texting behind the wheel, leading to the crash, that driver may be held responsible for your accident.
+If the driver who hit you broke this law by texting behind the wheel, leading to the crash, that driver may be held responsible.

 Even if the driver was not charged with violating the texting ban – or was charged but the charges were dismissed – you may still be able to hold him or her liable for your injuries.
 Civil liability for an accident is a separate matter from traffic violations.